PdxCodeGuild/Programming102/practice/unit_2/exercise_4.md

 Below is some sample input/output.

 ```
-> what is the operation you would like to perform? +
+Enter the operation you would like to perform or 'done' to quit: +
-> what is the first number?
-5
+Enter the first operand: 1
-> what is the second number?
-7
+Enter the second operand: 2

-> 5 + 7 = 12
+1.0 + 2.0 = 3.0

+Enter the operation you would like to perform or 'done' to quit: -
+Enter the first operand: 100
+Enter the second operand: 25

+100.0 - 25.0 = 75.0

-> what is the operation you would like to perform? done
+Enter the operation you would like to perform or 'done' to quit: done

-> goodbye
+Goodbye!
 ```
 ---
 ## 4.2